o4ugDF54PlqU/ethminer-discord-bot/README.md

 # ethminer-discord-bot
 A discord bot that interfaces with the ethminer API and Hiveon/Ethermine to allow for remote monitoring and control through discord.
-The bot will be run on the mining rig, if you have multiple each rig will have a single bot.
+The bot will be run on the mining rig - if you have multiple each rig will have a single bot.

 I wrote this on and for Windows and ethminer, so other platforms and miners will require tweaking.

 Don't forget to put in your bot key from discord.

 # Setup
 1. Install python 3